close

 ```html

-We start this second day following in the footsteps of the Normandy landings with a guided electric bike tour with Petite Reine Normandie.
+We start this second day following in the footsteps of the Normandy landings with a guided e-bike tour with Petite Reine Normandie.
 Starting from Bayeux, we cover the 20 km that separate us from Arromanches, passing through the Norman countryside, the Bayeux War Cemetery and the German Batteries of Longues-sur-mer.

 ```